LippertComponents/ClientSalsify/NAMING-CONVENTION.md

 ### Product as a Category

-- Its purpose is to holds category copy
+- Its purpose is to hold category copy and data
 - Set property is_product_category=Yes

 Use the general rules above and